Record an AI-based test

 - Click the Refresh button to inspect the application again.

 - Click the Settings button and increase Delay Time, so that the tool waits more time before inspecting again.
 (Default: 3s, Range: 0-60s)

 Note: The toolbar settings remain the same the next time you launch the AI Record.

-Click a highlighted object, or hover over one to select an operation other than the default operation on the tooltip.
+Click a highlighted object, or hover over one to select an operation other than the default operation in the pop-up dialog box.

-The AI Record runs the default operation depending on the object type or runs the selected operation.
+AI Record runs the selected operation on the object.
 It adds the step to the test only after the operation is successful.

 For input fields, search boxes, and combo boxes, the AI Record may prompt you to enter a value for the recorded step.

 You can see the recording progress, step code, recording result, as well as error messages from the toolbar.